SSyncropel Docs

 What it does

 spl doctor is the "something's wrong, where do I start?" command.
-It runs 7 sanity checks against a running or intended daemon and reports pass / warn / fail per check.
+It runs 7 sanity checks against a running or intended instance and reports pass / warn / fail per check.
 Exit code reflects the worst finding:

 • 0 — all checks pass